Protection for Man-in-the-Browser (MiTB) attacks

-FortiWeb supports configuring a white list for AJAX requests.
-If the user's browser sends AJAX requests to an external domain which is not in the white list, FortiWeb will take action (alert, or alert & deny) according to your configuration.
+FortiWeb supports configuring a allow list for AJAX requests.
+If the user's browser sends AJAX requests to an external domain which is not in the allow list, FortiWeb will take action (alert, or alert & deny) according to your configuration.

-The following screenshot shows the alert message displayed by FortiWeb when it detects an AJAX request to an external domain not in the white list.
+The following screenshot shows the alert message displayed by FortiWeb when it detects an AJAX request to an external domain not in the allow list.

-See the following topic on how to add white list for the AJAX request:
+See the following topic on how to add allow list for the AJAX request: